team4aimln8n-web/Team-4-Project/README.md

 The beauty of this architecture is that **you're never locked in**.
 Each enhancement is an independent module that can be added, modified, or replaced without disrupting the core system.
 Start where you are, add what you need, grow when you're ready.

 ---
-# Glossary for Non-Technical Readers
+# Glossary for Non Technical Readers

 ## Overview